tlbdk/wedding/README.md

-# wedding
-Wedding website based on AngularJS
+# Wedding website based on AngularJS, PHP Slim and JWT tokens for login